 Emerging viral infections have become a serious problem in recent years.
 Emergence or reemergence of severe arboviral hemorrhagic fevers caused by mosquito borne viruses, such as dengue virus (DENV) has been frequently reported in the Indian subcontinent in the past few years.
 Epidemic dengue fever was common in Asia and Pacific including India throughout the twentieth century (Gubler, 1998).
 The demographic features of dengue have changed tremendously in South East Asia over the past two decades (Khan et al., 2010).
 However, there is scarcity of data looking at the overall trend of dengue infection in the country.
-Infection with DENV can cause a spectrum of illness ranging from no life-threatening symptoms dengue to hemorrhagic fever/dengue shock syndrome.
+Infection with DENV can cause a spectrum of illness ranging from no symptoms to life-threatening dengue hemorrhagic fever/dengue shock syndrome.
 Dengue infection produces a self-limiting illness in humans that is often characterized by sudden onset of fever, headache, fatigue, nausea, vomiting, rash and myalgia (Bharaj et al., 2008; Silva et al., 2012).
+The causative agent of dengue is DENV (DENV-1, DENV-2, DENV-3 and DENV-4), a single-stranded, positive sense RNA, enveloped virus, is a member of the genus Flavivirus of the Flaviviridae family.
+It is generally transmitted to humans via Aedes aegypti and Aedes albopictus mosquitoes [Dutta et al., 2006; Kamgang et al., 2011].